Intensity Guidelines for Triathlon

-Your 80/20 triathlon plan employs a five-zone intensity scale.
-It is important that you do each workout and interval segment at the right intensity.
-This guide provides all of the information you’ll need to determine your intensity zones so you can monitor your intensity during workouts appropriately and ensure you’re always in the right zone.
+Your 80/20 Triathlon plan employs a seven-zone intensity scale.
+Performing each workout and workout segment at the right intensity is at the heart of 80/20 training.
+This article provides all of the information you’ll need to determine your intensity zones so you can monitor your intensity during workouts and ensure you’re always in the right zone.

-Your personal intensity zones can be automatically calculated based on the protocols below at the Zone Calculator.
-Beginner athletes may find the testing protocols outlined below difficult, so feel free to use Perceived Effort outlined at the end of this document until you are comfortable doing the testing below.
+Your personal intensity zones can be automatically calculated based on the protocols described below at the 80/20 Zone Calculator.
+Beginner athletes may find the these tests difficult, so feel free to use perceived effort (explained in the second-to-last section) until you are comfortable doing the testing below.

 Pace is the most useful intensity metric for swimming.
-Your five custom swim pace training zones are based on your swim pace at lactate threshold intensity.
+Your seven custom swim pace training zones are based on your swim pace at lactate threshold intensity.
 The best way to find your lactate threshold pace in the water is with something called the critical velocity test.
 It’s fairly simple: Go to the pool, warm up with some easy swimming, and then swim 400 meters or yards as fast as you can, recording your time.
-Rest for several minutes and then swim 200 meters or yards as fast as you can, again recording your time.
+Rest for two minutes several minutes and then swim 200 meters or yards as fast as you can, again recording your time.
 Your plan has regular swim workouts scheduled every 3-4 weeks to test your critical velocity in order to re-establish your zones.
-Note that your zones will be specific to meters or yards, and if you train using a different distance you will have to adjust that session (your speed zones for 100 yards will be approximately 10% faster than your speed zones for 100 meters).
+Note that your zones will be specific to meters or yards, and if you train in a pool measured differently than the one you tested in, you will have to adjust that session (your pace zones for 100 yards will be approximately 10 percent faster than your pace zones for 100 meters).

-After your test, visit the 80/20 Intensity Zone Calculator determine your swim zones, or calculate yourself based on the following formula (the online calculator is much easier):
+After your test, use the 80/20 Zone Calculator determine your swim zones, or calculate your threshold swim pace based on the following formula (the online calculator is much easier):

 Critical velocity (CV) = (400 meters/yards – 200 meters/yards) ÷ (400 time – 200 time)

-The 80/20 training plans use a proprietary calculation for pace-based training zones.
-To determine your pace zones, visit the 80/20 Intensity Zone Calculator and enter a recent best performances for one of the distances listed.
-The performance does not have to be a race, but should reflect your current maximum capability whether it comes from competition or training or is simply an estimate of how fast you could run a given distance today.
+Our training plans use a proprietary calculation for pace-based training zones.
+To determine your pace zones, visit the 80/20 Zone Calculator and enter a recent performance for one of the distances listed.
+The performance does not have to be a race, but it should reflect your current maximum capability for a given distance whether it comes from competition or training, or is simply an estimate of how fast you could run a given distance today.

-Alternatively, you can also enter a known threshold pace from a previous testing protocol at the zone calculator.
+Alternatively, you may enter a known Threshold Pace (TP) from a previous testing protocol at the 80/20 Zone Calculator.